cscart/docs/en/addons/gift_registry/index.rst

 ==================

     With the help of the settings of the “Gift registry” add-on, the store administrator can set the ability to create events for users, specify the number of elements in the "Today’s events" block (you can find more information about the block in the `Blocks of the “Gift registry” add-on`_ section), set user notifications and specify the size of images (both in the events list and on the details page of an individual event).
+    The administrator can manage the ability of users to set and edit access codes for personal events, also he can change the start and end dates of existing events.

     .. fancybox:: img/gift_registry_addon_settings.png
         :alt: Gift registry.
 Add-on settings